ahmad-arman/reading_note/401/read-17.md

 ## AWS Lambda

  is a serverless computing service provided by Amazon Web Services (AWS).
-Users of AWS Lambda create functions, self-contained applications written in one of the supported languages and runtimes, and upload them to AWS Lambda, which executes those functions in an efficient and flexible manner.
+Users of AWS Lambda create functions, self-contained applications written in one of the supported languages and runtime, and upload them to AWS Lambda, which executes those functions in an efficient and flexible manner.